Saturday, December 30, 2023

 M/M: Gone, but not forgotten: John Tzetzes Analyzes the Deaths of Hyacinthus & Narcissus, Hist.
 1.11

+primary purpose in the ancient world was an attempt to alleviate grief after the loss of a loved one.
 Young people who died before reaching societal milestones of adulthood would be euphemistically married to divinities as a way of handling the grief of their lost potential.
-There are countless references to young people being "snatched by the nymphs," or becoming "brides of Persephone / Hades."
+There are countless references to young people being “snatched by the nymphs,” or becoming “brides” of Persephone or Hades.
 In this passage, the Byzantine author John Tzetzes explains how the transformations of Narcissus and Hyacinthus were used to help alleviate the grief of their loved ones.

 Hyacinthus was the attractive brother of Cynortus.